PhonePe/drove-orchestrator/docs/docs/index.md

 ### Functional
 * **Application** (service) and application container lifecycle management including *mandated* readiness checks, health checks, and pre-shutdown hooks to enable operators to take containers out of rotation easily and shut them down gracefully if needed.
 * Ensures the required (specified) number of containers will always be present in the cluster.
 It will detect **failures** across the cluster and bring containers up/down to maintain the required instance count.
-* Provides **endpoint** information to be consumed by routers like drove-gateway+nginx/traefik, etc., to expose containers over vhost.
+* Provides **endpoint** information to be consumed by routers like drove-gateway + NGINX/HAProxy/Traefik, etc., to expose containers over vhost.
 * Supports short-lived container-based **tasks**.
 This helps folks build newer systems that can spin up containers as needed on the cluster.
 (See [epoch](https://github.com/PhonePe/epoch)).
 * Supports **local services** for executor-wide infrastructure workloads such as metric collectors, DNS resolvers, and node agents.
 * Provides functionality for real-time **log streaming and log download** for all instances.